-We have a credit agreement with a bank that provides for a line of credit that is secured by the marketable securities we have with the bank.
-We are permitted to borrow up to 70% of the value of eligible securities held at the time the line of credit is accessed.
-As of December 31, 2022, the available line of credit was approximately \$108.4 million with an available interest rate of 6.0%.
+We have a credit agreement with a bank that provides for a variable-rate line of credit that is secured by the marketable securities we have with the bank.
+We are permitted to borrow up to 70% of the value of eligible securities held at the time the line of credit is accessed, up to a maximum of \$100 million.
+As of December 28, 2024, the available line of credit was approximately \$100.0 million with an available interest rate of 6.2%.
 The credit agreement is available to us until such time that either party terminates the arrangement at its discretion.
-To date, we have not utilized the line of credit.
+As of the date of this filing, we have not utilized the line of credit.